k-takata/minpac/README.md

 If `{name}` is specified, only specified plugin will be installed or updated.
 Frozen plugin will be also updated.
 `{name}` can also be a list of plugin names.

+You can check the results with `:message` command.

 #### minpac#clean([{name}])